Addiction Help for Employees

 Small businesses may face problems in getting administrative and financial help in meeting the legalities of addiction in the workplace.
 Additionally, it may be more difficult to keep conversations confidential in a smaller team of people and this may result in employees feeling that they do not want to confide in their employer.

-Small businesses may also be much quicker to implement disciplinary procedures where addiction and substance abuse is concerned and dismissal rates may be much higher.
+Small businesses may also be much quicker to implement disciplinary procedures where addiction and substance abuse are concerned and dismissal rates may be much higher.

 With that in mind, it pays to be cautious when dismissing or disciplining employees since an underlying medical condition or discrimination could result in a costly legal battle.